Skip to main content

 What is a credit card billing cycle?

 Your credit card billing cycle typically lasts 28 to 31 days.
-The number of days in each billing cycle can change but should be roughly one month.
+The number of days in each billing cycle can change but should be roughly one month long.
 There should be 12 billing cycles for your credit card per year, even if December’s billing cycle ends sometime in January.

 What is the closing date on a credit card statement?

 The closing date is the last day of your billing cycle.
 This is the last day when new charges may post on your credit card statement for that cycle.
-The closing date is not when a payment is due.
-Your monthly due date is usually several days after the closing date.
+The closing date is not when a payment is due; your credit card bill is usually due a few weeks after the closing date.

 Can you change the dates of your billing cycle?

-You can usually request to change the payment due date in your billing cycle and may be able to request a change in the billing cycle altogether.
+You may be able to request to change the payment due date in your billing cycle or a change in the billing cycle altogether.
 You can often do this online, but you can also call the number on the back of your card.

-Many individuals shift their credit card payment due dates to better align with paychecks from their employer.
-But it’s important to be patient when changing due dates.
-You may have to wait a billing cycle or two for any date changes to take effect.
+Some individuals shift their credit card payment due dates to better align with paychecks from their employer.
+But it’s important to be patient when changing due dates, as you may have to wait a billing cycle or two for any changes to take effect.

 According to the CARD Act of 2009, the issuer cannot change the cardmember’s due date without notice to the cardmember.